BassT23/Proxmox/UPGRADE_NOTES_5.1.md

 `/etc/ultimate-updater/target-selection.json` are persistent user configuration and are preserved across Beta 3 self-updates and deployments.
 The feature is opt-in; legacy Proxmox tag selection remains the default.
-An existing 5.1 installation can use the same command to move to 5.1.2;
-no separate migration or SSH reconfiguration is required.
+An existing 5.1 installation can use the same command to move to Beta 7; no separate migration or SSH reconfiguration is required.
+Older installed versions retain the literal `VERSION` bootstrap compatibility needed to discover the 5.1.3 self-update payload before the new build metadata is installed.
 Upgrading from version 5.0 or earlier to 5.1 requires a restart of the Proxmox host to fully complete the Ultimate Updater migration.
 The host itself remains usable before the restart, but some Ultimate Updater components may not work